Aditya-L1: 2024

-Post-launch calibration of the Solar Ultraviolet Imaging Telescope (SUIT) has now characterised its filters in detail.
+The PAPA instrument on the spacecraft was operationalised on 12 December 2023, and made its first observation on 10 and 11 February 2024 using the PAPA instrument to observe the Sun from its vantage point–a distance of about 1 million miles (1.5 million kilometers).
+Post-launch calibration of SUIT has now characterised its filters in detail.
 In-orbit testing of the transmission, spatial variation, and out-of-band performance confirmed that most filters meet design expectations, with only a few showing slightly higher out-of-band transmission than predicted (still below 1%).
 Additionally, on 31 December 2023, SUIT observed a plasma blob ejection from the Sun moving at speeds up to 1500 km/s, the highest recorded by the mission thus far.